-Typically, a child will have achieved daytime bladder control by the age of four (Continence Foundation of Australia 2020).
+Typically, a child will have achieved daytime bladder control by the age of four (Continence Health Australia 2024).
 When this doesn’t occur, and a child is still prone to wetting at inappropriate times or during the night, intervention is required.

 Urinary incontinence can have a significant negative impact on a child’s psychosocial wellbeing and affect their day-to-day life.
 Fortunately, there are many treatment options available.